deta/space-docs/src/pages/docs/en/quickstart-guides/go.md

 ## Create a Space Project

-[Space projects](https://deta.space/docs/en/basics/projects) allow you to build and test apps with different Space features before releasing them to the public.
+[Space projects](https://deta.space/docs/en/basics/projects) allow you to build, test, and use apps on Deta Space.
+They are also a (optional) launchpad for releasing them to the public.

 To create a Space project, run the following command in the directory containing your source code: